tparker1/cs185c_fall2024/README.md

 This repo is for the CS 185C course taught at San José State University in Fall 2024.

-The homework directory for storing, managing, and turning ing weekly homework assignment.
+The homework directory for storing, managing, and turning ing weekly homework assignment